Covid-19 SAFEty protocol

 - Physical distancing of desks in classrooms

-- Mask mandate for students, faculty, staff and visitors
+- Indoor mask mandate for students, faculty, staff, and visitors

 - Hand sanitizer dispensers and hand-washing stations at convenient points around campus

 - Regular disinfecting of classrooms, common areas, and other touchpoints

 - Negative COVID-19 tests required for all students who return to Maui after traveling off island

 Maui Prep may impose requirements that are more stringent than Hawaii DOH guidelines to preserve safety within our community.